AdaCore/gnatstudio/docs/users_guide/debugging.rst

     stop all stoppable tasks in the system

-These two properties can be set/changed through the advanced breakpoints characteristics by clicking on the *Advanced* button.
+These two properties can be set or changed through the advanced breakpoints characteristics by clicking on the *Advanced* button.
 There are two ways of setting these properties:

 * Per breakpoint settings:

-  After setting a breakpoint (the default Scope/Action values will be task/task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
-To change these settings on a given breakpoint, select it from the breakpoints list, select the desired values of Scope and Action and click on the :guilabel:`Update` button.
+  After setting a breakpoint (the default Scope or Action values will both be task), select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+To change these settings for a specific breakpoint, select it from the breakpoints list, select the desired values of Scope and Action and click on the :guilabel:`Update` button.

 * Default session settings: